mcsorkun/Conformer-Search/README.md

 # Conformer Search
-Conformers are different configurations of a molecule (same formula and connections) by rotating the single bonds.
+Conformers are different configurations of a molecule (same formula and connections) obtained by rotating the single bonds.

 This repository contains a simple workflow for minimum energy conformer search based on force field optimization methods (UFF and MMFF94) available from RDKit.